DavideDePaoli98/RodHeatDiffusion/README.md

 ### Stability problem:
 <p align="center">
 One of the most important limit of the finite difference methods is their stability.
-It is in general correleted to high values of __s__: if __s__ reaches too high values, the results obtained by the programme are not realistic and they are characterized by large anomalous oscillationts.But each method has a specific range of stability and, in some case, it is enough large to permit a good stability with almost any initial real states.
+It is in general correleted to high values of s: if s reaches too high values, the results obtained by the programme are not realistic and they are characterized by large anomalous oscillationts.But each method has a specific range of stability and, in some case, it is enough large to permit a good stability with almost any initial real states.
 To give an idea, here it is reported a series of graphs which show the stability power of the Crank-Nicolson method respect the other:
 </p>
 <p align="center">
 <img src="images\stability.png" alt="Testo alternativo" width="1000" height="400">